google/cadvisor/README.md

 cAdvisor supports exporting stats to various storage plugins.
 See the [documentation](docs/storage/README.md) for more details and examples.

+## Axibase Time Series Database

+[Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) can collect Docker metrics through cAdvisor for long-term retention, analytics and visualization.
+A single ATSD instance can collect metrics from many Docker hosts and cAdvisors.

+See the [documentation](/docs/atsd_install.md) for more information.

 ## Web UI

 cAdvisor exposes a web UI at its port: